KristianKarl/META-Workshops/projects/exampleProject/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-There will be to errors showing sayig that GrapwWalker could not find a suitable context factory.
+There will be 2 errors showing sayig that GrapwWalker could not find a suitable context factory.
 You can ignore those errors.

 ```
 [ERROR] No suitable context factory found for file: /home/krikar/dev/mbt/meta/github/projects/exampleProject/src/main/resources/img/UbuntuDesktopGuide.png